-DETERMINANT INDICATOR SCORE COMMENTS 6.
-Has the school done a walk through to identify and prioritize hazards for the population and visitors?
-[YES = 1; NO = 0] 1 At the time of the assessment, the school had recently been assessed to determine hazards for the school population, visitors or vulnerable groups.
-7. Are all teachers and school staff assigned roles in the overall response, pre-, during and post-hazard event?
-[YES = 1; NO = 0] 1 Yes, all persons are assigned roles and responsibilities for disaster/emergency management (including security and ancillary).
-Information and Skills 8.
-Have staff received training in emergency/disaster management?
-[YES = 1; NO = 0] 1 All teachers trained in first aid.
-One teacher was in the process of becoming an EMT.
-9. Are there regular drills with staff, parents and students?[YES = 1; NO = 0] 1 Yes, the school participates in drills and simulations including CaribWave.
-10. Is the school able to manage an event independently if help is not immediately available?
-E.g. fire extinguishers, first aid kits, triage?
-[YES = 1; NO = 0] 1 Yes, the school has also functioned as a triage in recent years.
-However, while they have first aid kits, they require additional materials.
-11. Does the school have reserve water storage with adequate supply for at least 3 days?[YES = 1; NO = 0] 1 Yes, the school has storage tanks with adequate water supply.
+DETERMINANT INDICATOR SCORE COMMENTS Information and Skills 6.
+Has the school done a walk through to identify and prioritize hazards for the population and visitors?[YES = 1; NO = 0] 0 At the time of the assessment, the school had not recently been assessed to determine hazards for the school population, visitors or vulnerable groups.
+7. Are all teachers and school staff assigned roles in the overall response, pre-, during and post-hazard event?[YES = 1; NO = 0] 1 Yes, all persons are assigned roles and responsibilities for disaster/emergency management.
+8. Have staff received training in emergency/disaster management?[YES = 1; NO = 0] 1 At the time of the assessment, only one teacher (Health and Safety Officer) had received training.
+9. Are there regular drills with staff, parents and students?
+[YES = 1; NO = 0] 1 Yes, the school participates in drills and simulations including CaribWave.
+10. Is the school able to manage an event independently if help is not immediately available?E.g. fire extinguishers, first aid kits, triage?[YES = 1; NO = 0] 0 The school requires a fully stocked first aid kit and trained staff to manage emergencies.
+11. Does the school have reserve water storage with adequate supply for at least 3 days?
+[YES = 1; NO = 0] 1 Yes, the school has storage tanks with adequate water supply.
 Infrastructure and Technology 12.
-Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?[YES = 1; NO = 0] 1 Yes, the school has installed metred taps.
-13. Does the school actively harvest rainwater?[YES = 1; NO = 0] 1 Yes, the school harvests rainwater for use in cleaning/bathrooms.
-14. Does the school employ energy conservation/efficiency mechanisms?[YES = 1; NO = 0] 1 Yes, the school has implemented LED bulbs in some sections of the school.
+Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?
+[YES = 1; NO = 0] 0 No, there are no initiatives underway or planned.
+13. Does the school actively harvest rainwater?[YES = 1; NO = 0] 1 Yes, the school harvests rainwater for an aquaponics garden.
+14. Does the school employ energy conservation/efficiency mechanisms?
+[YES = 1; NO = 0] 0 While there is interest, no initiatives were underway or planned at the time of the assessment.